 Here at Short of the Week HQ we often discuss the differences between a short film that plays well online and a short film that plays well at festivals.
 There are some films that instantly feel at home in the festival environment, whilst others feel destined to thrive online.
-Will Anderson’s latest Have Heart, a humourous and relatable tale of a looping animated GIF in the midst of an existential crisis, has already charmed live audiences worldwide and is now looking to blow a few minds online.
+Will Anderson’s latest Have Heart, a humorous and relatable tale of a looping animated GIF in the midst of an existential crisis, has already charmed live audiences worldwide and is now looking to blow a few minds online.

 With a healthy festival run throughout 2017 and early 2018, Have Heart has received critical acclaim with a ‘Special Jury’ Award at the London International Animation Festival and a nomination for the 2018 ‘British Short Animation’ BAFTA (Anderson already has one BAFTA for his film The Making of Longbird and another nomination for Monkey Love Experiments).
 But a surely a film centred around one of the internet’s most popular and shared file formats is destined to feel even more at home online?